aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/data.rst

 Querying for data
 -----------------

-For the part if the tutorial, we shall move to interacting with AiiDA using a Jupyter notebook, which you will be able to run in your browser.
+For this part of the tutorial, we shall move to interacting with AiiDA using a Jupyter notebook, which you will be able to run in your browser.
 For instructions on starting the Jupyter server, please refer to the :ref:`setup section<2020_virtual_intro:setup:jupyter>`.
-Once the server is running, :jupyter-download:nb:`download this tutorial notebook on to your Virtual Machine <../notebooks/querybuilder-tutorial>`, using the instruction in :ref:`this section<2020_virtual_intro:setup:downloading_files>`, and open it in Jupyter.
+Once the server is running, :jupyter-download:nb:`download this tutorial notebook on to your Virtual Machine <../notebooks/querybuilder-tutorial>`, using the instructions in :ref:`this section<2020_virtual_intro:setup:downloading_files>`, and open it in Jupyter.

 The notebook will show you how the ``QueryBuilder`` can be used to query your database for specific data.
 It will demonstrate certain concepts and then ask